ScienceCommunicationLab/publish_badge/README.md

 ## Credentials
-The Netlify function's environment should be configured with the SCL API keys for Canvas Badges, Google Sheets and the Postmark API, and the ID of the google sheet for recording entires.
+The Netlify function's environment should be configured with the SCL API keys for Canvas Badges, Google Sheets and the Postmark API, and the ID of the google sheet for recording entries.